mattburnett-repo/generic-fse-datastore/README.md

 This repo contains code to create a datastore / API for the Feather FSE code challenge \
 https://github.com/getPopsure/fullstack-engineer-challenge

-The API can be viewed at \
+The API can be viewed at https://feather-api-v1.herokuapp.com/api/v1/api-docs/

+The database is deployed on Heroku as \
 feather-datastore
-(put url here once we deploy)

 Data provided by this datastore is consumed by an ApolloGL client / React app.
 Code for the ApolloGL client / React app can be found here: \